Ethical Principles and Publication Policy

 Ethical Rules Required for Applications within the Scope of TR Index Evaluation Criteria (Ethics Committee Permission, Informed Consent Form, Copyrights for Intellectual and Artistic Works)

 In accordance with the TR Index Evaluation Criteria (2020); In applications made to the Journal since 2020, separate ethical committee decisions should be taken for clinical and experimental studies on humans and animals, and this approval should be stated and documented in the article.
-Accordingly, ethical committee approval is required for the following studies:
+Accordingly, ethics committee approval is required for the following works:

 *All kinds of research conducted with qualitative or quantitative approaches that require data collection from the participants by using survey, interview, focus group work, observation, experiment, interview techniques;